-Logos has been accredited by the Western Association of Schools and Colleges (WASC).

-- Logos is a fully accredited member of the Association of Theological Schools in the United States and Canada (ATS). - Logos is authorized under U.S. Citizenship and Immigration Services (USCIS) to issue I-20 to enroll nonimmigrant alien students.
+- Accredited by the WASC Senior College and University Commission (WSCUC). - Accredited by the Commission on Accrediting of the Association of Theological Schools in the United States and Canada (ATS), and the following degree programs are approved: MDiv, MA in Christian Studies, MA in Family Ministry, MA in Intercultural Studies, DMin, ThM, PhD. - Logos is authorized under U.S. Citizenship and Immigration Services (USCIS) to issue I-20 to enroll nonimmigrant alien students.